David-VTUK/CKA-StudyGuide/cka-study-guide/docs/revision-topics/03-services-and-networking.md

 * Pods in the host network of a node can communicate with all pods on all nodes without NAT

-## Understand ClusterIP, NodePort, LoadBalancer service types and endpoint
+## Understand ClusterIP, NodePort, LoadBalancer service types and endpoints

 Pods are ephemeral.
 Therefore, placing these behind a service which provides a stable, static entrypoint is a fundamental use of the kubernetes service object.
 To reiterate, services take the form of the following: